-Rev. Dana Mitchell Tolliver (Salia) is an Associate Pastor in the Imani Temple African American Catholic Congregation (AACC) and serves at its National Cathedral in Suitland, MD where she was ordained as a priest in 2016.
-She is also the National Director of Health and Wellness for the Imani Nation and currently Co-Chairs the DC Department of Health Places of Worship Advisory Board (POWAB).
+Rev. Dana Mitchell (Salia) is an Associate Pastor in the Imani Temple International African American Catholic Congregation (AACC) and serves at its International Cathedral in Suitland, MD where she was ordained as a priest in 2016.
+She is also the International Director of Health and Wellness for the Imani Nation and currently serves on the Executive Committee for the DC Department of Health Places of Worship Advisory Board (POWAB).

 While pastoring in the Southeast, DC community, Rev. Dana had the pleasure of serving as a Chaplain for DC General Hospital and the ADASA SHACK Clinic, a methadone maintenance program.
 In 1995 she joined the staff of Union Temple Baptist Church (UTBC) as an Associate Minister; became a certified Reiki II Practitioner and the first Prime Minister of Health for the Holistic Health Practitioner’s Alliance of the Washington Metropolitan Area.
 She established the UTBC Akoma Project in 1999 and served as its Director for eleven years.
 The Akoma Project provided HIV prevention and treatment services including mental health counseling, substance abuse counseling, medical case management, day treatment and pastoral care.
-Rev. Tolliver received the Swahili name, Salia Malaika Kama (the gentle kind and caring queen who is an angel of love) during a Kwanza Celebration at Union Temple in 2005 from the late Rev. Nana Kwesi Essel and Rev. Dr. Willie F. Wilson.
+Rev. Mitchell received the Swahili name, Salia Malaika Kama (the gentle kind and caring queen who is an angel of love) during a Kwanza Celebration at Union Temple in 2005 from Rev. Dr. Willie F. Wilson and the late Rev. Nana Kwesi Essel.